nchapon/javax-mode.el/README.md

 ### Known Limitations ###

-* Could not work with Lombok
+* At this moment could not work with Lombok
-* Not tested with JDK 1.8

 ## Development ##